doughphunghus/7D2D-EntityRandomizer/README.md

   3. Based on the config file settings, loops and runs again, so more random copies can be made of each zed.
   4. Writes out an XML modlet containing all the random entities, and adds them to all the entity groups they normally spawn in.

-  Also note, for teh pre-generated modlets:
+  Also note, for the pre-generated modlets:
   The "randomness" is not completely random.
 Each metric gets a different "randomness" varience, and some metrics are tweaked.
   For example:
   - If a zombie is a crawler type, the zomnie copy will not have a random walk type ( because a legless crawler can float in midair if its made to walk)